navapbc/labs-decision-support-tool/README.md

 "What types of support does the program offer for individuals recovering from an illness or injury?"
 ```

-Then, in the chat interface, send the message `Batch processing` and upload the .csv file when requested.
+Then, in the chat interface, submit the message `Batch processing` to the chatbot and upload the .csv file when prompted.

 The input file can have additional columns beyond `question`.
 These will be preserved in the output file.